Requirements and Guideline to archive data at the HEASARC

 that slow down directory listing.

-The files within each data type have a unique file name which describes
+The files within each data type must have a unique filename using not more

-the file using not more than 35 characters with a clear pattern.
+than 35 characters with a clear pattern that describes the file.

 Any data archived at the HEASARC need to be accompanied by their relevant

 calibration data.
 As for the science data, calibration data should also

 Lower-level calibration data, used for example by the reduction

 software, can be stored in a mission-specific FITS format.

 The HEASARC documents the format, the usage of the delivered calibration data